Introduction

 ({byte}): The content of the attachment

-Options for creating a message in Discord
+Options for sending a message in a channel in Discord

 {

-"embeds": null,
+"embeds": [],

 }